Civic Arena (Pittsburgh): Political events

 Major political rallies were part of the early history of the arena.
 Former President Dwight Eisenhower appeared at a Republican rally on October 12, 1962.
 President Lyndon B. Johnson delivered a campaign address on October 27, 1964, and Sen. Barry Goldwater on October 29, 1964.
 On April 26, 1964, the 2-week long International Conference and Debate of the Methodist Church opened at the Arena.
 Vice President Nixon visited for a campaign rally at the arena on October 28, 1968.
 Henry Kissinger, Frank Borman, and Li Choh-ming visited for the University of Pittsburgh commencement on April 27, 1969.

 Boxing matches

-Muhammad Ali KO'ed Charley Powell on January 24, 1963, to a global television audience from the Civic Arena.
+Cassius Clay vs. Charlie Powell on January 24, 1963, to a global television audience from the Civic Arena.
 Sugar Ray Robinson, Sonny Liston and Floyd Patterson also participated in boxing matches at the arena.
 On November 6, 1981, the globally televised World Heavyweight Title was fought at the arena between Larry Holmes and Renaldo Snipes with an undercard bout between Buster Douglas and David Bey.